pschanely/CrossHair/doc/source/contracts.rst

-                            Plugin file(s) you wish to use during the current execution --report_all          Output analysis results for all postconditions (not just failing ones) --report_verbose      Output context and stack traces for counterexamples --per_path_timeout FLOAT
+                            Plugin file(s) you wish to use during the current execution --report_all          Output analysis results for all postconditions (not just failing ones) --report_verbose      Output context and stack traces for counterexamples --max_uninteresting_iterations MAX_UNINTERESTING_ITERATIONS
+                            Maximum number of consequitive iterations to run without making significant progress in exploring the codebase.

+                            This option can be useful than --per_condition_timeout because the amount of time invested will scale with the complexity of the code under analysis.

+                            Use a small integer (3-5) for fast but weak analysis.
+                            Large values such as 100 may be appropriate if you intend to run CrossHair for hours.
+      --per_path_timeout FLOAT
                             Maximum seconds to spend checking one execution path.
                             If unspecified, CrossHair will timeout each path at the square root of the